 The treatment, just like any other dysfunction, it is based on the cause of the impotence.
 There are simple home treatments such as exercise, particularly aerobics have been proven to be effective for erectile dysfunction.
 With your doctor’s diagnosis on the impotency, he or she may recommend you to try some medicine to help out with erectile dysfunction.
 Pills like Sildenafil, tadalfil and vardenafil are medicines that are taken by orally.
 But there are some medications such as Alprostadil, which is injected directly into the penis.
 When medication methods fail, an external vacuum pump can be used to attain erection.
 This device helps draw blood into the penis by applying negative pressure.
 And if everything else fails, as a last resort, doctors will have to make use of prosthetic implants which involves the insertion of artificial rods into the penis.

-You can contact our doctors at Windsor Oaks and schedule an appointment if you want to know more about your options.
+You can contact our urologists in Ocala, FL or you can schedule an appointment if you want to know more about your options.
 Trust Advanced Urology Institute to offer comprehensive treatment for this sensitive condition.